Any picture that looks like a push button can be

 will barely see its hard legs covering the opening and providing protection.

-and are reddish brown in color.
-They have two large, bulky claws, more like
+width, and are reddish brown in color.
+They have two large, bulky claws,

-lobster claws.
-Stone crabs cannot be taken (a claw may be removed) and are mentioned here only because
+more like lobster claws.
+Stone crabs cannot be taken - the larger claw may be removed

 They do not swim and are found on jetties.
 For information about crabbing,

 Marsh crabs or squareback marsh crabs are small and look like